• tiktok

 • Learners will receive lectures and demonstrations and will work to a routine similar to a racing stable whilst at the NHC

-• The aim of this course is to prepare learners for work in a racing stable
+• The Foundation Course aims to prepare learners for work in a racing stable

 Who The Course is For:

-• Applicants must not weigh more than 11 stone ready to ride (i.e. wearing skullcap, body protector and boots).
+• Under 11 stone (70kg), ready to ride (i.e. wearing a skullcap, body protector and boots) if the applicant is an inexperienced rider

 Cost: